-Cash balances of the Sewer Fund have remained relatively consistent since 2018.
-Cash balances of the Water Fund were relatively consistent since from 2017-2020, balance decreased in 2021 due to paying off the revenue bond early as well as the purchase of a payloader.
+Cash balances of the Sewer Fund have remained relatively consistent from 2019-2022.
+Sewer fund cash balances decreased in 2023 due to making a large transfer to the capital project fund.
+Cash balances of the Water Fund were relatively consistent since from 2019-2020, balance decreased in 2021 due to paying off the revenue bond early as well as the purchase of a payloader.
+The cash balance decreased in 2022 due to paying costs for the 2nd Avenue construction project.
+The cash balance decreased in 2023 due to switching part time employees to full time and purchasing more supplies.